pybamm-team/PyBaMM/INSTALL-LINUX.md

 ```bash
 ./scripts/install_sundials_4.1.0.sh
 ```
 Note that this script has only been tested on Ubuntu 18.04.3 LTS.
-If this script does not work for you, you can try following the instructions step by step as described here.
+If this script does not work for you, you can try following the step-by-step instructions below:

-#### Download and Build SuiteSparse
+#### Download and Build SuiteSparse (KLU)
+The sparse linear solver, KLU, is contained within SuiteSparse.
+For more information on the installation process please refer to the README.txt contained in the SuiteSparse download.

 **In PyBaMM home directory**, i.e.
 ```
 cd PyBaMM